 Here is why most teams skip verification: they think it is expensive or slow.
 It is neither.

-A verification layer like Wauldo Guard adds 50-500ms of latency per request.
+A verification layer adds 50–500ms of latency per request.
 For most applications — support chatbots, document Q&A, knowledge bases — users will not notice the difference between a 1.2s and a 1.7s response.
 But they will absolutely notice a wrong answer.

 Read how LLMs lie in production and why the problem is structural, not fixable by prompt engineering alone.
 Or see how to automate fact-checking in your existing pipeline without rewriting your stack.